karan/Hook/README.md

 Discussion on [Product Hunt](http://www.producthunt.com/posts/hook-producthunt-api).

+**Since official @ProductHunt API is in private beta, I'm discontinuing support for Hook.
+I highly recommend switching to the official API.**

 *Note: This is an unofficial API and __not__ supported or controlled by ProductHunt itself.
 Any questions, comments, feedback or feature requests should be directed to [karan](http://github.com/karan) or via an [issue](https://github.com/karan/Hook/issues) in this repo.*

 Usage